 Research Onboard Silurian

 Onboard, our team of scientists and volunteers are conducting visual and acoustic surveys to find out more about the distribution, abundance, movements and behaviour of whales, dolphins, porpoises, and other fauna such as basking sharks, seals and seabirds.
-These scientific surveys are licensed by Scottish Natural Heritage and accredited by WiSe (our skipper and first mate are WiSe trained).
+These scientific surveys are licensed by Scottish Natural Heritage and accredited by WiSe.

 For more information visit our 'Research Onboard Silurian' section.